Weimax Wines & Spirits

 Quinta do Bacalhôa's famous red wine comes from mature vines of Cabernet Sauvignon and Merlot.
 The wine sees extended skin contact following its fermentation as they're trying to obtain every last nuance from the grapes.
 The wine then goes in oak, half the barrels being brand new.
 After a year or so in wood, the wine is bottled and left to mature in the cellar...

+The 2017 has recently arrived through a new, local importer.
 This is a deep, dark colored wine and it has intense red and black fruit aromas and a wonderfully woodsy bouquet.
+It's still a bit clumsy and we found decanting or aerating the wine for an hour is extremely beneficial.
 The wine is complete on the palate, showing nice fruit and wood with modest tannins.
 It can probably be held for another few years, but drinking it tonight with red meats or game is ideal, too.

 QUINTA VALE D. MARIA